GoalieGuy6/Logistic-Request-Manager/README.md

 ![07_delete_a_preset](https://github.com/Daeruun/LogisticRequestManager/blob/master/man/07_delete_a_preset.gif?raw=true)

 ## Commands
-At the moment one command with two valid parameters exists.
+At the moment one command with some valid parameters exists.
-It can be used to re-create the default templates after they were deleted or if the auto-trash-preset needs to be updated (if a mod added new items for example).
+Usually it should only be used to re-create the default templates after they were deleted or if the auto-trash-preset was not correctly updated after changes to mods were applied (if a mod added new items or removed one for example).

 Usage:
-`/lrm [parameter]` with one of these parameters: `help, force_gui, inject_empty, inject_autotrash`
+`/lrm [parameter]` with one of these parameters: `help, force_gui, renew_empty, renew_autotrash`

 # Known bugs
 - Blueprints that are stored in the library cannot be imported correctly due to limitations in the factorio-api.